Email FacebookTwitterMenu burgerClose thin

 The 70/30 portfolio is sometimes seen as a replacement for the 60/40 asset allocation model.
 With a 60/40 portfolio, 60% of assets are allocated to stocks while 40% are allocated to bonds.
 A 70/30 portfolio generally entails more risk than a 60/40 split as there’s a larger allocation to stocks.

-However, still have a decent amount of bonds and other fixed-income investments to balance out market volatility.
+However, you still have a decent amount of bonds and other fixed-income investments to balance out market volatility.
 Choosing a 70/30 portfolio could also make sense if you’re worried that a 60/40 asset allocation might be too conservative for your needs and goals.

 An 80/20 portfolio operates along the same lines as a 70/30 portfolio, only you’re allocating 80% of assets to stocks and 20% to fixed income.
 Again, the stock portion of an 80/20 portfolio could be held in individual stocks or a mix of equity mutual funds and ETFs.